New York Mets: Rookie of the Year Award (NL)

+Team records

 Rivalries

+The Mets have notable rivalries with the Atlanta Braves, the New York Yankees, and the Philadelphia Phillies.
+The Braves rivalry is due to division realignment that put both teams in the National League East in 1994.
+Their rivalry with the Yankees has its roots in the histories of the New York Giants, Brooklyn Dodgers, and the Yankees and the fierce Subway Series matchups between the two teams.
+The rivalry with the Phillies stems from the geographic New York-Philadelphia rivalry, which is also seen in other sports.

 Subway Series

 The Mets – New York Yankees rivalry is the latest incarnation of the Subway Series, the competition between New York City's teams, the American League New York Yankees and the National League Mets.
 Until Interleague play started, the two teams had only met in exhibition games.
 Since the inception of interleague play the two teams have met every regular season since 1997, and since 1999 they have met six times each season, playing two three-game series, one in each team's ballpark.
 From the 2013 season however the number of games was reduced to four, two at each ballpark with the Mets winning six of the last eight games in that span.
-They have made the postseason in the same year four times: 1999, 2000, 2006, and 2015, and faced off in the 2000 World Series.
+They have made the postseason in the same year six times: 1999, 2000, 2006, 2015, 2022, and 2024, and faced off in the 2000 World Series.

 Atlanta Braves

 The Braves–Mets rivalry is a rivalry between two teams in the National League East, featuring the Atlanta Braves and the Mets.

 Although their first major confrontation occurred when the Mets swept the Braves in the 1969 NLCS, en route to their first World Series championship, the first playoff series won by an expansion team (also the first playoff appearance by an expansion team), the rivalry did not become especially heated until the 1990s, when a division realignment in 1994 put the Mets and the Braves in the NL East together (from 1969 to 1993, the Braves were in the NL West).
 The two teams faced each other again in the 1999 NLCS, and the Braves won the series four games to two.
 However, they would go on to lose to the Yankees in the 1999 World Series.